University of Westminster, 2019

 on sleep

-on sleep (2019) is an open-ended research project that celebrates the diversity of languages, cultures and opinion by encouraging people to engage with a seemingly neutral/universal subject - a process that seems to be a natural template for my work.
+on sleep (2019) is an open-ended research project celebrating the diversity of languages, cultures and opinions.
+By inviting participants to engage with a seemingly neutral and universal topic, it opens up discussions that touch on their personal lives.